iCashe/PursApiDocs/README.md

 ### 🟧 Purs Checkout Widget URL

 - Purs checkout widget is a way for Cann-X customers to make payments.
-* Endpoint details to get the Purs Checkout Widget `/v1/transactions` - [here](#New-subscription)
+- **Endpoint details to get the Purs Checkout Widget `/v1/transactions` under [Escrow Payment APIs](#escrow-payment)**

-    > Note: To make the above request, you need `location_id`.
-This `location_id` comes from the Purs system and how to get the `location_id` for a merchant is explained [here](#location-id-of-merchant).

-    > Note: The above request should be made from your backend, not directly from your frontend.
+    > **Note**: The above request should be made from your backend, not directly from your frontend.
 This approach ensures that the tokens and their corresponding merchant mappings, which are stored in your backend, remain secure.
-Your frontend should make an API call to your backend with the `amount` and `location_id` as parameters.
+Your frontend should make an API call to your backend with the required parameters.
 Your backend will then handle the call to the Purs API (`/v1/transactions`) using the valid tokens stored in your system.

 ### 🟩 PursCheckoutWidget method

 - Below is code sample to integrate the Purs checkout widget in your website.

-Step 1
+**Step 1**

 Add the Purs checkout CDN into your script tag